RuneRost/Astro-RT/README.md

 pip install -r requirements.txt
 ```

-## Training
+## Training & Evaluation

 In our paper we consider two scenarios in which we want to emulate Radiative Transfer.
 For each scenario we provide code to train a surrogate model, as well as our pretrained surrogate model.
 The two scenarios for which we trained our models are:
 1. Prediction of steady-state radiative intensity setting in for $t \to \infty$
 2. Temporal evolution of radiative intensity from a starting point where $I_0=0$

-To train the steady-state model we provide a dataset consisting of samples, that each comprise an absorption and emission field as well as the corresponding steady-state radiative intensity.
+To train and evaluate the steady-state model we provide a dataset consisting of samples, that each comprise an absorption and emission field as well as the corresponding steady-state radiative intensity.
 These are generated using the code from [here](https://github.com/lorenzobranca/Ray-trax).

 To train the steady-state model, run this command: